HEAT WITH SOLAR

 Solar PV and solar thermal systems are compatible with the Mixergy tank.
 You can build your perfect tank using our configuration builder.

-If you have solar PV, you will need to build your tank with a second immersion.
+If you have solar PV, you will need to build your tank with a dual source immersion.
 Select “PV ready” whether you are heating directly or indirectly.

 If you have solar thermal, you will need to build your tank with a coil.
 Select “indirect Mixergy tank” if the only other heat source is electric, or also add a “twin coil” if you are heating with gas.